 is further driving the strong demand for medical office space from well capitalized fertility practices.

 Other trends include healthcare systems opening 15,000- to 30,000-squarefoot facilities in neighborhood and community locations within the city that are underserved.
 This includes conversions of formerly retail and/or office buildings in high visibility and high-convenience locations, rather than the 100,000-square-foot or more facilities.
 Vacancies, which increased modestly in 2019 from 6 percent to 9 percent as a result of the increased supply, will decrease again as these newly emerging practices take larger footprints.
 Construction costs for tenant improvements will continue to increase at high rates, with landlords likely to offer higher allowances for longer-term, strong-credit tenants.
-Just as the market has begun to digest the California mandates for seismic compliance for hospitals and the drive toward healthcare system employment of physicians, we will be on the lookout for the next possible change — the November 2020 election and a potentially radical change in nationalized reimbursement for services.
+Just as the market has begun to digest the California mandates for seismic compliance for hospitals and the drive toward healthcare system employment of physicians, we will be on the lookout for the next possible change — the November 2020 election and a potentially radical change in nationalized reimbursement for services. — W. Trask Leonard, Jr.,

-President and
+President and CEO,

-Bayside Realty Partners
+Bayside Realty Partners in San Francisco

 Advancing the urban outpatient experience: PMB’s 1100 Van Ness building is 92% leased